Audubon International: Green Lodging Program

-This program works with hotels to ensure that they are using green practices in their upkeep and everyday running of the establishment.
-It helps with cost savings, conservation, cost avoidance, and the ability to increase market share.
-It also awards one of four precious metal designations (bronze, silver, gold or platinum) as part of its eco-rating.
+This program works with hotels to ensure they use green practices in the establishment's upkeep and everyday running.
+It helps with cost savings, conservation, cost avoidance, and increasing market share.
+It also awards one of four precious metal designations (bronze, silver, gold, or platinum) as part of its eco-rating.

 Some of the hotels that have earned this certification are: